DataTalksClub/stock-markets-analytics-zoomcamp/05-deployment-and-automation/README.md

   * Step 2: Install TA-Lib using Homebrew: `brew install ta-lib`
   * Step 3: Install the ta-lib Python package (After the TA-Lib C library is installed, you can proceed to install the Python package using pip.
 Make sure you're in your virtual environment if you're using one):
 `pip install ta-lib`
+  * Step 4: Make sure you have Numpy of version earliar than 2, so that ta-lib can be successfully imported (e.g. "numpy==1.26.4" in requirements.txt).
+[LINK](https://stackoverflow.com/questions/78634235/numpy-dtype-size-changed-may-indicate-binary-incompatibility-expected-96-from)

 ## Running the Project